lexermal/website-weixler-me/blog/K3s/DRAFT-Secure K3s Cluster with Crowdsec.md

 time="30-09-2022 12:05:26" level=info msg="10.42.0.137 - [Fri, 30 Sep 2022 12:05:26 UTC] \"GET /v1/decisions?type=ban&ip=10.42.0.1 HTTP/1.1 200 98.097303ms \"Go-http-client/1.1\" \""
 time="30-09-2022 12:05:26" level=info msg="10.42.0.137 - [Fri, 30 Sep 2022 12:05:26 UTC] \"GET /v1/decisions?type=ban&ip=10.42.0.1 HTTP/1.1 200 68.349596ms \"Go-http-client/1.1\" \""
 ```
-If you see here private ip adresses (10.x.x.x) then you need to update the config of traefik with "externalTrafficPolicy: Local".
+If you see here private IP addresses (10.x.x.x) then you need to update the config of Traefik with "externalTrafficPolicy: Local".

 To do so create the following file: